kubernetes/community/contributors/guide/issue-triage.md

 These guidelines serves as a primary document for triaging incoming issues to Kubernetes.
 SIGs and projects are encouraged to either use these guidelines, or use this as a starting point if necessary.
-For example if your SIG has specific triaging needs, extend these guidelines.
+For example, if your SIG has specific triaging needs, extend these guidelines.
-**Note:** These guidelines only applies to the kubernetes repository.
-Its usage for other github repositories related to Kubernetes is TBD.
+**Note:** These guidelines only applies to the Kubernetes repository.
+Its usage for other GitHub repositories related to Kubernetes is TBD.

 ## Using the bot

 Most people can leave comments and open issues.
-They don't have the ability to set labels, change milestones and close other peoples issues.
+They don't have the ability to set labels, change milestones and close other people's issues.
 For that we use a bot to manage labelling and triaging.
 The bot has a set of [commands and permissions](https://go.k8s.io/bot-commands) and this document will cover the basic ones.